-Coronavirus Information for Prague and Czech Republic
+Coronavirus (COVID-19) News for Prague and Czech Republic

-|Last Updated: 09 April 2020
+|Last Updated: 05 June 2020

 Coronavirus in Prague: Emergency Measures

-Czech Republic has closed its borders.
+The Czech Republic has partially reopened its borders:

 Coronavirus and Prague

 citizens arriving for seasonal work in agriculture, the health service or care

 -EU citizens arriving on business: maximum 3 day stay.

 3. Czech nationals are permitted to travel abroad and re-enter the country.
 Where foreign nationals can enter the Czech Republic without restrictions (see above), Czech nationals can do the same.
 Otherwise, Czech nationals will be subject to a Coronavirus test on return, and quarantine in the event of a positive test.